MEDITATIONS

 mentally project will, velleity, intention or valuation on oneself or

-(for example, I may thus imagine the girl I desire desiring me
+other people (for example, I may thus imagine the girl I desire desiring me

 back).